 2 - Lower costs

-According to a study conducted by CM.com, the electronic signature would reduce operating costs of £61,672 in a year or so if it is used via the Web application or £67,870 through the integration of the API (based on 500 signed documents per month and two signatories per document).
-Indeed, the paper management of contracts and documents to be signed is more expensive compared to the e-signature (in terms of travel, shipping costs, use of paper, etc.).
+According to a study conducted by CM.com, the electronic signature would reduce operating costs of approximately £61,672 in a year if using the Web application or £67,870 if integrated with the API (based on 500 signed documents per month and two signatories per document).
+Essentially, the paper management of contracts and documents to be signed is more expensive compared to the e-signature (in terms of travel, shipping costs, use of paper, etc.).

 3 - Follow the progress of files